 How do you invest in cryptocurrency?

-Bitcoin has ATMs where you can purchase digital currency with cash or a card.
+Bitcoin even has ATMs where you can buy and sell digital currency with cash or a credit card.
 These kiosks connect directly to the Bitcoin exchange, so you can buy digital currency in person.
+Bitcoin sold or purchased is done from your digital wallet using a QR code provided by the Bitcoin ATM.
+Some Bitcoin ATMs will dispense cash for a sale.

 Now you know some of the key things to consider if you are thinking of investing in cryptocurrency.
 Remember, it's all about staying informed and not placing all your bets on any investment, no matter how incredible it sounds.